An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Observations and sample selection

 To demonstrate the typically red colour of the SMGs (in particular compared to the foreground field galaxy population), in Fig.~\ref{fig:thumbs} we show colour images (composed of $K$, IRAC 3.6-$\mu$m and 4.5-$\mu$m bands) for 100 representative AS2UDS SMGs ranked in terms of $S_{870}$ and photometric redshift (see \S\,\ref{redshift} for the determination of the photometric redshifts).
 This figure demonstrates that SMGs generally have redder near-/mid-infrared colours than neighbouring field galaxies and also that on average higher-redshift SMGs are fainter and/or redder in the near-infrared bands than low redshift ones for each of the ALMA flux bins.
 We see no strong trends in observed properties with 870-$\mu$m flux density in any redshift bin.

 Mid-infrared observations of the UDS were also taken at 24\,$\mu$m with the Multiband Imaging Photometer (MIPS) on board \emph{Spitzer} as part of SpUDS.
-The 24-$\mu$m emission provides useful constraints on the star formation and AGN content of bright SMGs, since at the typical redshift of our sample, the filter samples continuum emission from heated dust grains.
-This spectral region includes broad emission features associated with polycyclic aromatic hydrocarbons (PAHs) -- the most prominent of which appear at rest-frame 6.2, 7.7, 8.6, 11.3, and 12.7\,$\mu$m, as well as absorption by amorphous silicates centred at 9.7 and 18\,$\mu$m \citep{2008pope,2009menendez}.
-This MIPS 24-$\mu$m imaging is particularly important to provide a constraint on the positional prior catalogue that is used to deblend the \emph{Herschel} far-infrared maps \citep[e.g.][]{2012roseboom,2013magnelli,2014swinbank}.
+The 24-$\mu$m emission provides useful constraints on the star formation and AGN content of bright SMGs since at the typical redshift of our sample, the filter samples continuum emission from heated dust grains.
+This spectral region also includes broad emission features associated with polycyclic aromatic hydrocarbons (PAHs) -- the most prominent of which appear at rest-frame 6.2, 7.7, 8.6, 11.3, and 12.7\,$\mu$m, as well as absorption by amorphous silicates centred at 9.7 and 18\,$\mu$m \citep{2008pope,2009menendez}.
+This MIPS 24-$\mu$m imaging is also employed to provide a constraint on the positional prior catalogue that is used to deblend the \emph{Herschel} far-infrared maps \citep[e.g.][]{2012roseboom,2013magnelli,2014swinbank}.
 We obtained the reduced SpUDS\,/\,MIPS 24-$\mu$m image from the NASA Infrared Astronomy Archive.
-This imaging covers the entire UDS survey area, and reaches a 3-$\sigma$ (aperture corrected) limit of 60\,$\mu$Jy.
-From the 24-$\mu$m image, we identify $\sim$\,35,000 sources, and cross-matching the $>$3-$\sigma$ detections in the 24-$\mu$m catalogue with our ALMA catalogue, 48 per cent of the SMGs are detected.
+This imaging covers the entire UDS survey area and reaches a 3-$\sigma$ (aperture corrected) limit of 60\,$\mu$Jy.
+From the 24-$\mu$m image, we identify $\sim$\,35,000 sources, and cross-matching the $>$3-$\sigma$ detections in the 24-$\mu$m catalogue with our ALMA catalogue with a 2$''$ matching radius, we determine that 48 per cent of the SMGs are detected.
 This detected fraction is also consistent with that of other fields with similar ALMA and MIPS coverage (e.g.\ 41 per cent in ALESS from \citealt{2014simpson}).